F0lak/dm_open_ref/ref/skin/allow-html.md

 +   false

-Info control+ Allow HTML tags to be used in [stat()](/ref/proc/stat.md) {.code} info.
+Info control: Allow HTML tags to be used in [stat()](/ref/proc/stat.md) {.code} info.
 The same limitations apply as to the [Grid control](/ref/%7Bskin%7D/control/grid.md)